dberman4/XTeam_20/proposal.md

 * *Assignment.java* include the node innner class and a list to store all the assignment for one student.

-#### Name each interface or class and briefly describe its function or purpose.

 ## Edit and Submit this file and any figures referenced by this document.